a327ex/emoji-merge/README.md

 end
 ```

 All the behavior needed for these kinds of objects to be moved around with the mouse is here, whereas if the first portion of it (what's inside the for loop) was inside each object's class' update function, this behavior would now be expressed in a less local manner (you'd have to jump around the codebase to find it).
 Not only that, as you can see from the code, this same behavior applies to 3 kinds of objects: `'emoji_collider'`, `'emoji_character'` and `'chain_part'`, which means that it would be less local in 3 different places, or you'd have to use some kind of functionality sharing mechanism, either a function or a mixin, which would still make the code less local.
-So this is a very good example of both rules-based code AND highly local code working together to make things simpler.
+So this is a very good example of both rules-based code *and* highly local code working together to make things simpler.

 As for the mechanics of this behavior itself, whenever the left mouse button is clicked while one of those objects is being hovered over it becomes the `.held_object`, and then whenever the left mouse button is held down a force is applied to the currently held object.
 If the button is released then `.held_object` is set to nil.